Obtaining Payment Records

-To obtain a copy of the authorization form and the guidelines for submitting it, click on the following link: NYS DOH OHIP Authorization to Release Medicaid Protected Information to a Third Party (PDF, 70KB, 21g).
+A copy of the authorization form and the guidelines for submitting it can be found here: Authorization to Release Protected Medicaid Member Information to a Third Party (DOH-5198) (PDF, 160KB).
 Copies of this document may also be obtained by contacting the New York State Department of Health Public Web Site Administration at email@example.com.

 The following are requirements for an authorization to be considered valid: